The Star of Kazan: The Professors

 The professors are all siblings and have lived in the same house all their lives.
 None of them are married and are unlikely to be any time soon.

 Professor Gertrude is the youngest and the only woman.
 She plays the harp and always smells of lavender water.
-She suffers from cold feet and needs a hot water bottle to sleep.
+She has cold feet and needs a hot water bottle to sleep.
 She is sometimes very anxious, doesn't smile much, and always has bits of food on her skirt.

 Professor Emil is the middle child.
 He has a "sensitive stomach" and cannot cope with spicy foods.
 He is an art expert and is able to tell who painted a picture by looking at the feet of its main subjects.

 Professor Julius, who specialises in geology, is the eldest.
 He was once engaged but his bride died before they could be wed.
 He has a picture of her in his room and has Annika pick out and arrange flowers in front of the picture every Saturday morning.